guerv/quatrobeat/README.md

 # QUATROBEAT: A Guide
+*NOTE: This Java Project was built with the Eclipse IDE with Java 17 and JavaFX 17.
+This will affect the cloning process.
+For detailed installation instructions read [here](CLONE.md).*

 <p align = "center">
   <img src = "images/robotoDance.gif" height = 200px>
   <img src = "images/robotoMiss.gif" height = 200px>